coax-metal/discord-music-bot/README.md

 # Discord Music Bot

-A simple Discord music bot that plays audio from YouTube and other sources in voice channels.
+A simple Discord music bot that plays audio from YouTube.

 ---